kmiu2/ne-24-fydp-20/README.md

-# NE 24 FYDP Group 20 Simulations
+# NE 24 FYDP Group 20

+# Data Analysis

+Run the main.py file in the root directory to analyze data.

+# Simulations

 ## Create Environment and Install PyBaMM